domesticatedviking/TextyMcSpeechy/README.md

 # TextyMcSpeechy
 Convenience scripts for making text-to-speech models in any voice for rhasspy/piper

-# TL:DR;
+# TextyMcSpeechy TTS dojo:
+If you:
+- have already installed Piper

-If you already have piper installed and a dataset with your target voice, you can skip directly to the TTS dojo guide here.
+- have a folder full of `wav` samples in your target voice and a `metadata.csv` with the transcriptions you may proceed directly to the TTS Dojo documentation here.

 ## Tools used
 1. Piper: `https://github.com/rhasspy/piper`